NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Our old mate Bob Blunt had his eagerly awaited book released by Melbourne publishers Prowling Tiger Press - we congratulate Bob on this huge tome a bit of a must for anyone who was into the Sydney or Melbourne scenes from the early 80's to early 90's in particular.
 The book includes many interviews and recollections as well as tons of very fine and funny photographs & flyers.
 And for us best of all for us we get our own chapter!
 10.6

-5 HOUR CANNANES NEW YEARS EVE EPIC !
+5 HOUR CANNANES NEW YEARS EVE BROADCAST EPIC!

 (we didn't have much notice of this but hopefully some of you had a chance to tune in - thanks to California radio station kfjc and in particular the wonderful Mitch LeMay)